 Barrow Gurney Cricket Club enjoys a beautiful setting, lying in the heart of the North Somerset countryside.
 Founded in 1874, the club aims to play competitive adult and junior cricket at the highest level we can achieve whilst honouring our core value of being a family oriented, sociable, and friendly club.

 We currently have a 1st XI which plays in the Bristol & District Division 5, a 2nd XI in Division 13 and a Sunday 3rd XI, playing in the North Somerset Conference Division 4, which allows young players to make the transition to 40 over cricket alongside some experienced players.
-The junior section has, for 2018, an Under 15 team which also includes players from the Under 13 age group, in 2018 we are looking to re-launch the junior section and re-establish an Under 11 squad.

 We have some goals:

 - Promotion to Division 4 within 3 years for the First XI.